Jain-nikhilkumar/Policy_ass/README.md

 - Evaluation and comparison of model performance
 - Deployment using Gradio for interactive predictions

+## Model Weights and Data 📂
+You can access the model weights and dataset used in this project through the following Google Drive folder: Model Weights and Data[https://drive.google.com/drive/folders/1ukXTSpW3Dp2oS20pGEXms2_TESwAjd4z].
 ## 📋 Table of Contents

 1. [Project Setup](#project-setup)